Dysarthria

 7. Huntington’s Disease

-Genetic degeneration of basal ganglia circuits causes chorea—uncontrolled movements that disrupt speech timing and volume, resulting in hyperkinetic dysarthria.
+degeneration of basal ganglia circuits causes chorea—uncontrolled movements that disrupt speech timing and volume, resulting in hyperkinetic dysarthria.

-8. Guillain–Barré Syndrome
+8. Guillain–Barré

-An autoimmune attack on peripheral nerves leads to widespread muscle weakness.
+An attack on peripheral nerves leads to widespread muscle weakness.
 Facial and bulbar muscle involvement causes flaccid dysarthria until the immune response subsides.

 9. Myasthenia Gravis